Jules Breach

 Jules Breach (née Sowa) (born 7 November 1986) is a British sports broadcaster for TNT Sports, Fox Sports, Viaplay, and Channel 4.

 Early life

-Breach was born in Brighton, Sussex, to Filipino parents.
+Breach was born in Brighton, East Sussex, her mixed heritage comes from Filipino maternal family and mixed English and Polish paternal family.
 When she was six months old, her family moved to Mauritius until she was 5 at which point she returned to England and attended St Mary's RC Primary School in Portslade, Sussex until moving again, this time to Jamaica where she lived from the ages of 8 to 15.
 In Jamaica, her passion was tennis.
 During her childhood, she also played in various tennis tournaments around the world.

 Breach returned to Sussex to complete her education at Cardinal Newman School and then Sussex University, where she studied for a degree in Media before studying for an NCTJ qualification at Brighton Journalist Works.
 She also participated in the national council of the Training of Journalists.
 She is a fan of Brighton and Hove Albion F.C.